Aklilu-Mandefro/Registration-And-Login-Form-in-Python-MySQL/README.md

 # Python Login and Registration system With MySQL Database Server<br>
 If you are new to connecting a Python app with a MySQL database, this will help you do so.
 This is a desktop application written in Python TKinter and designed to be useful for beginners.
 # Installation
+1. Create Database by a name **adlogin**
+2. Upload the provided sql file
+3. install pymysql
-Create Database adlogin, Upload the provided sql file, install pymysql, Use the Dbcon class connection details.
+4. Use the Dbcon class connection details.

 ## MODULES
 # Sign UP & Login